Arrival and Departure

 Although very rare nowadays, some of our cottages make separate additional charges for fuel and central heating, particularly during the out-of-season months.
 This is priced individually and charged weekly according to the property and in addition to the rent.
 Please ensure that you take any additional cost into account when comparing property prices and rent.

 Certain properties (and their owners) require a refundable* security / damages deposit from customers before arrival at the cottage.
 Where possible this will be represented (and the amount required) in the property description on the website.

-Where a property is managed by Manor Cottages, the security deposit will be co-ordinated by the Manor Cottages' housekeeping team; in other properties which are managed by owners or their appointed representative the security deposit will be managed and organised by the owner or their appointed agent.
+Where a property is serviced by Manor Cottages, the security deposit will be co-ordinated by the Manor Cottages' housekeeping team; in other properties which are serviced by owners or their appointed representative the security deposit will be serviced and organised by the owner or their appointed agent.
 The payment will be requested and taken approx 7 days before you arrive at the cottage/property and will be refunded ideally within 10 days of your departure, subject to any damages or additional cleaning requirements.
 Please note that where a security deposit is required, we and the owner reserve the right to with-hold access to the property if unpaid.
 Payment for a security deposit must be with a credit card (+2% bank charge), debit card (no bank fee) or bank transfer, payment by cheque is not accepted sadly.

 The security deposit is refundable, however in the event of any problems you will be advised to you as soon as possible and the security deposit with-held.
 Once any damage has been clarified and explained to you, there will be an indication of the amount to be refunded, left over from your security deposit.

 Please note that there will also be a handling charge for arranging any correctional work (i.e. tradesmen to the property)

 Please note that Manor Cottages is not responsible for the failure of the owner or their appointed housekeeper to advise you of damages or repayment of your security.